Jahhnee/alx-system_engineering-devops/0x02-shell_redirections/README.md

 Task 11.
 Writing a script that counts the number of directories and sub-directories in the current directory, where the current and parent directories should not be taken into account and hidden directories should be counted
 Task 12.
 Creating a script that displays the 10 newest files in the current directory with one file per line and sorted from the newest to the oldest
 Task 13.
-Creating a script that takes a list of words as input and prints only words that appear exactly once
+Creating a script that takes a list of words as input and prints only words that appear exactly once Task 13.
+Displaying lines containing the pattern “root” from the file /etc/passwd